Jieling-Cai/CS-112-Final-Project/README.md

 # CS-112-Final-Project: High Performance HTTP Proxy
-Build a HTTP Proxy from scratch in C, supporting following functionalities:
+Build an HTTP Proxy from scratch in C, supporting the following functionalities:
 ```bash
 1. Support GET and CONNECT methods to process HTTP and HTTPS requests concurrently.
 2. Ability to handle multiple clients at the same time.